nortonvanz/Bank-Churn-Prediction/README.md

 ### 1.3 Evaluation metric: F1 score
 - F1 score will be the metric used with cross-validation, considering:
     - The business team needs a good balance between finding actual churners (recall) and avoiding false alarms (precision).
-    - Focuses on minority class (churners) performance without being skewed by majority class dominance (unbalanced dataset: 20% churned).
+    - Focuses on minority class (churners) performance without being skewed by majority class dominance (imbalanced dataset: 20% churned).

 ### 1.4 Methodology: CRISP-DM
 - Cross Industry Standard Process for Data Mining methodology will be used, being cyclical and flexible, in order to take advantage of best market practices.

 ### 1.5 Project deliverables:
-- EDA Notebook: [notebooks/v1_EDA.ipynb]
+- EDA Notebook: [notebooks/v2_EDA.ipynb]
-    - Statistical analysis of data.
+    - Univariate, bivariate and multivariate statistical analysis of data.
     - Business Insights from variables.
 - Modeling Notebook: [notebooks/v1_modeling.ipynb]
     - Churn prediction model with a baseline > 0.55 on test data: 55% effectiveness in identifying true churners.